TrapezeGroupUK/gcc-rest-consumer/README.md

-# gcc-rest-consumer
+# novus-rt-rest-consumer

-A basic Spring-Boot test client web application which uses the 3scale API to access Novus-RT GCC REST API
+A basic Spring-Boot test client web application which uses the 3scale API to access Novus-RT REST API

 The test client requires Java 7 to run & you will need Maven to build it.